christiandudel/dtms/README.md

 Getting transition probabilities ready requires three steps.
 First, estimating a regression model for the transition probabilities.
 Second, predicting transition probabilities using this model.
 Third, putting the transition probabilities into a transition matrix.
+In case of nonparametric estimation, the first and second step are combined.

 Estimating a regression model is done using `dtms_fit()`.
 Currently, this function builds on several other packages to allow for, among other